descargarbot/subtitles-creator/README.md

 ## NOTE

-Especially designed for the target language to be neutral Spanish, but it can translate other langs -> other langs
+1) Especially designed for the target language to be neutral Spanish, but it can translate other langs -> other langs.
+2) Mostly code with LLMs + 20 years of coding without it.